You can create a reload task for an app from the apps overview page.

 - Select Tasks under Associated items.

-- Click Create new in the action bar on the tasks page.
+- Click Reload task in the action bar on the tasks page.

 Either way the Edit reload task page is displayed.